 Debate Topics · All Formats, One Place

-Current and recent resolutions across Public Forum, Lincoln-Douglas, Policy, Big Questions, World Schools, Asian Parliamentary, British Parliamentary, and Congress.
-Each topic links to a guide with framing, common arguments, and a CTA to practice with an AI opponent that already knows the format.
+A motion, or a resolution, is the topic of a debate round.
+This page tracks the current and recent ones across Public Forum, Lincoln-Douglas, Policy, Big Questions, World Schools, Asian Parliamentary, British Parliamentary, and Congress.
+Each topic links to a guide with framing, common arguments, and a way to practice against an AI opponent that already knows the format.

 Public Forum